kubernetes/website/content/en/docs/concepts/workloads/controllers/statefulset.md

 You can set the `.spec.volumeClaimTemplates` field to create a [PersistentVolumeClaim](/docs/concepts/storage/persistent-volumes/).
 This will provide stable storage to the StatefulSet if either

-* The specified `storage class` is set up to use [dynamic provisioning](/docs/concepts/storage/dynamic-provisioning/), or
+* The StorageClass specified for the volume claim is set up to use [dynamic provisioning](/docs/concepts/storage/dynamic-provisioning/), or
-* The cluster already contains a PersistentVolume with the correct `storage class` and sufficient available storage space.
+* The cluster already contains a PersistentVolume with the correct StorageClass and sufficient available storage space.

 ### Minimum ready seconds